 The primary federal law governing immigration is called the Immigration and Nationality Act, or I.N.A.
 In its section of definitions, at I.N.A.
 Section 101, it briefly defines pleasure (as well as business) visitors as including "an alien (other than one coming for the purpose of study or of performing skilled or unskilled labor or as a representative of foreign press, radio, film, or other foreign information media coming to engage in such vocation) having a residence in a foreign country which he has no intention of abandoning and who is visiting the United States temporarily for business or temporarily for pleasure."
 (See I.N.A. § 101(a)(15)(B).)

 In the Code of Federal Regulations (C.F.R.), you'll find further explanation of the B-2 visa by the federal agencies that administer them.
-Starting with 8 C.F.R. § 214.1, it emphasizes the importance of applicants showing that they intend to leave the United States at the end of the temporary stay, and allows the U.S. consulate to ask them to post a monetary bond that would be forfeited if they fail to return as planned.
+Starting with 8 C.F.R. § 214.1, it emphasizes the importance of applicants showing that they intend to leave the United States at the end of their temporary stay, and allows the U.S. consulate to ask them to post a monetary bond that would be forfeited if they fail to return as planned.

-It also requires applicants to show permission to return to another country (presumably their home country) at the end of the U.S. stay, and to show that they've made financial arrangements for the entire U.S. trip (so as not to have to find a job in the U.S.).
+The regulations also require B-2 visa applicants to show permission to return to another country (presumably their home country) at the end of the U.S. stay, and to show that they've made financial arrangements for the entire U.S. trip (so as not to have to find a job in the United States).

-The regulations additionally define the word pleasure, to include "legitimate activities of a recreational character, including tourism, amusement, visits with friends or relatives, rest, medical treatment, and activities of a fraternal, social, or service nature."
+Government regulations additionally define the word pleasure to include "legitimate activities of a recreational character, including tourism, amusement, visits with friends or relatives, rest, medical treatment, and activities of a fraternal, social, or service nature."
 (See 22 C.F.R. § 41.31).

 Also see 8 C.F.R. § 214.2(b), which specifies that B visa holders can, once in the U.S., apply to extend their stay by up to six months, for a maximum stay of one year.